google/guava/CONTRIBUTING.md

 Google permission to use and redistribute your contributions as part of the project.

-  - If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA][].
+  - If you are an individual writing original source code, and you're sure you own the intellectual property, then you'll need to sign an [individual CLA][].
 Please include your GitHub username.
   - If you work for a company that wants to allow you to contribute your work,